rawaludin/draft/readme.md

 ![Draft Poster](https://dl.dropboxusercontent.com/u/57978373/draft.png)

 ## Why
 I love Laravel.
 But, starting a new project is always a paint for me as I do so much repetitive work.
-CMS is also is not a solution for me.
+CMS is also not a solution for me.
 This repository stand for boilerplate when starting a fresh Laravel project.
 It will be filled with example (working) source code for basic app functionality.

 ### Configuration
  - I use homestead for development.
 You should too.